infozenfrance/Phraseanet-Docs/en/User/Guide/Search.rst

 * Filter by status
 * Limit the searches with periods

-**The options of the advanced search stays**.
+**The options of the advanced search stay**.
 The choices used in the advanced search window are kept as long as they are not modified.
 If there are search options, the form background will be yellow.